PSYC 180: Social Media, Technology, and Adolescent Brain Development (UNC-Chapel Hill)

 DECSCI 401: Research in Decision Science (Duke University)

-My teaching philosophy has evolved from when I first started teaching small sections as a graduate student in 2014 to my present role teaching large classes at UNC.
-The upheaval of the COVID-19 pandemic added further selection pressure and pushed me to adapt to better serve a diversity of students.
+My teaching philosophy has evolved from when I first started teaching small sections as a graduate student in 2014 to my present role predominantly teaching large classes at UNC-Chapel Hill.
+I have maintained my emphasis on treating students as whole individuals, each bringing their own backgrounds and experiences to the classroom, while also adding increased course structure to better serve a diversity of students.
 My goal as a teacher is to guide student learning by promoting course engagement through student-centered activities, implementing thoughtfully designed course structure to meet all students’ needs, and continuously striving to improve upon my teaching through feedback and professional development.

 Promoting course engagement

 In my courses at UNC, students do more than just read or listen to me lecture about psychological concepts: They directly engage with them in the classroom through student-centered activities.
 In one example activity from my Child Development course, students learn about birthing practices and their effects on children by seeking out examples from different cultures, reflecting on how different birthing practices could alter infant health outcomes, and presenting their findings to each other [activity instructions].
-Students find this exercise engaging because they can spend class time Googling and watching YouTube videos while also learning about other cultures.
+Students find this exercise engaging because they can spend class time exploring and finding their own sources while also learning about other cultures.
 It also pushes students to extrapolate concepts from the examples presented in their textbook and apply them to their own discoveries.

-I create student-centered experiences that allow students to uncover tenets of course concepts on their own, while working with course material in a fun and motivating way.
+I strive to create student-centered experiences that allow students to apply and deepen their knowledge of course concepts in a fun and motivating way.
 This allows them to better understand and remember course material, augmenting what they learn through lectures and readings.

 Thoughtfully designed course structure

 My courses incorporate frequent low-stakes assessments and applied practice.
 This motivates students to maintain consistent progress while also quickly flagging those who may be falling behind.
-For example, in my MWF Child Development course, Mondays and Wednesdays are for lecture, questions, and discussions, while Fridays are set aside for low-stakes quizzes and group active learning activities.
+In my Child Development course, the first part of each week is for lecture, questions, and discussions, while the end of each week is set aside for low-stakes quizzes and group active learning activities.
 Students have a predictable schedule that pushes them to complete their work on time, as well as regularly-spaced opportunities to receive feedback on their learning progress and for me to monitor their understanding.

-Finally, I add structure to my courses through built-in flexibility.
+Finally, I add structure to my courses through explicitly communicated built-in flexibility.
 My syllabi clearly lay out policies regarding dropped grades, extensions, and extra credit.
-This increases equity by allowing all students the same mulligans, and it especially benefits less advantaged students, such as first generation students, who may be less likely to ask for help and grace when they need it.
+This increases fairness by allowing all students the same mulligans, and it especially benefits less advantaged students, such as first-generation students, who may be less likely to ask for help and grace when they need it.

 Continuous development

 As an instructor, I constantly learn from students about how to improve as a teacher.
 In addition to the standard end-of-semester course evaluations, I collect my own midterm surveys to check my effectiveness in the classroom and find areas for improvement.
-For example, after receiving student comments that they wanted more opportunities to practice exam questions, I added more low-stakes assessments and incorporated practice questions into my teaching.
+For example, after receiving student comments that they wanted more opportunities to practice exam questions, I added more low-stakes assessments, incorporated more practice questions into my classroom lectures, and worked with my undergraduate learning assistants to create and share further practice questions to the course discussion boards.

 Finally, I am continuously improving my teaching skills by learning from experts and mentors.
-In 2022, I completed UNC’s Summer Institute on College Teaching, as well as Digital and Lifelong Learning’s Best Practices in Online Course Design course.
-I have attended (and plan to continue attending) UNC’s Center for Faculty Excellence workshops and Elon University’s Teaching and Learning Conference.
-I have also participated in UNC’s Center for Faculty Excellence Pedagogy Reading Groups.
-As a graduate student at Duke, I received a Certificate in College Teaching and completed the Preparing Future Faculty program.
+I have completed UNC’s Summer Institute on College Teaching, Learning Assessment and AI Institute, and Digital and Lifelong Learning’s Best Practices in Online Course Design course.
+I have participated in (and plan to continue participating in) UNC’s Center for Faculty Excellence workshops and Pedagogy Reading Groups.
 By continuing my own education, I can keep learning how to better serve the educational needs of all of my students.